cdgriffith/FastFlix/README.md

 It needs `FFmpeg` (version 4.3 or greater) under the hood for the heavy lifting, and can work with a variety of encoders.

+Check out [the FastFlix github wiki](https://github.com/cdgriffith/FastFlix/wiki) for help or more details!

 #  Encoders

  FastFlix supports the following encoders when their required libraries are found in FFmpeg: